Understanding Smart App Control’s role in security

 I install SAC on systems that can be clean-installed or reset without disrupting workflows.
 Steps I follow:

-1. Confirm Windows 11 version includes SAC and that the device shows the option in Windows Security.
+1. Confirm the Windows 11 version includes SAC and that the device shows the option in Windows Security.

 2. Do a clean install or perform a reset with the option to keep files if SAC is not present.